-Coffey issued an Asbestos and Hazardous Materials Register on 13th September 2019.
-Coffey understands that Mirvac Real Estate Group requested this survey to produce an asbestos and hazardous materials register for the site in accordance with NSW Work Health and Safety Regulation 2017 and the NSW Code of Practice How to Manage and Control Asbestos in the Workplace (2019).
+Coffey understands that Mirvac Real Estate requested this survey to produce an asbestos and hazardous materials register for the site in accordance with NSW Work Health & Safety Regulation (2017) and the Code of Practice: How to manage and control asbestos in the workplace (2019).

 2.2.
-Summary of Asbestos Containing Materials
+Scope